Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Quantum Physical Reservoir for Image Recognition

 \section{Quantum Physical Reservoir for Image Recognition}

-Having defined the dynamical process of our QPRC framework, we deploy it to solve an archetypal problem in machine learning, and pattern recognition using the standard MNIST database\cite{deng2012mnist}.
-The MNIST database is a collection of monochrome images of handwritten numbers from 0-9 and the task is to classify what number each image represents successfully.
-In order to effectively deploy our reservoir computing approach, we need to identify an isometry between the pixel data for each image and an initial condition for the state of our system.
-To this end, we use the pixel brightness of the $2n$ and $2n+1$ pixels, where we convert the 2D image into a 1D vector, to the real and imaginary component of $c_n(0)$ and then normalize the wavefunction $\phi(0)$.
+We apply now the dynamical process of the QPRC framework to address a fundamental problem in machine learning, namely pattern recognition using the well-known MNIST database \cite{deng2012mnist}.
+This database comprises grayscale images of handwritten digits from 0 to 9, and the objective is to successfully classify each image according to the number being represented.
+To effectively leverage the reservoir computing approach, it is necessary to establish an isomorphism between the pixel data of each image and the initial condition of the system.
+To achieve this, we directly map the pixel brightness of the $2n$ and $2n+1$ pixels, where we convert the 2D image into a 1D vector, to the real and imaginary components of $c_n(0)$.
+Subsequently, we normalize the wavefunction $\phi(0)$.

 Mathematically, for the $i^\textrm{th}$ pixel in an image with brightness $P_{i}$, we define the mapping as $c_i = (P_{i} +iP_{i+1})/\mathcal{N}$, where $\mathcal{N}$ represents a normalization constant.
 Next, we evolve the wavefunction in time (as per Eqn.\ref{eqn:cit}) and sample it at $n=50$ equidistant time steps up to $n\cdot\omega_0^{-1}$.
 The resulting time series' real and imaginary components are then passed into a reduced neural network.
 This reduced neural network consists of a single dense layer with a dimension of $n_\textrm{nn}=128$.
 A schematic diagram illustrating this procedure is provided in Fig.\ref{fig:Mnistarch}.
 The advantage of this approach lies in the fact that we only need to perform gradient descent on the small final dense layer of the network, thereby simplifying the complex step of readjusting network weights.